jskrojec/DiabloImmortalDiscordBot/README.md

 - 3 = Shadow event messages
 - 4 = Immortal with overworld messages
 - 5 = Shadow with overworld messages
+- 6 = Empty.
+Could be used for custom messages.
 - (Embed messages does not ping!)
 - 7 = Immortal with overworld embed messages.
 - 8 = Shadow with overworld embed messages.